hortonworks-gallery/ambari-vnc-service/README.md

 ![Image](../master/screenshots/screenshot-vnc-stack.png?raw=true)

 - When you've completed the install process, VNC server will be available at your VM's IP on display 1 with the password you setup
+  - For this example I installed [Chicken of the VNC](http://sourceforge.net/projects/chicken/).
+  - For VirtualBox users, you will need to forward port 5901 to avoid connection refused errors
 ![Image](../master/screenshots/screenshot-vnc-clientsetup.png?raw=true)

 - On logging in you will see the CentOS desktop running on the sandbox